 • DIY Cleaners → vinegar + citrus peels = all-purpose spray.

-• Donation Box → unopened, unused pantry items go to local food banks.
+• Donation Box: New and untouched pantry items will be donated to local food banks.

 No—most swaps save money over time.